 If you love nice patios and al fresco dining, gelato, and an all round jovial atmosphere, then Corydon Avenue is for you.
-Once known as Winnipeg’s “Little Italy,” Corydon Ave is a destination district, one which is popular with visitors and locals alike for people watching, shopping and dinning.
+Once known as Winnipeg’s “Little Italy,” Corydon Ave is a destination district, one which is popular with visitors and locals alike for people watching, shopping and dining.

 A vast array of cuisines are available – from Japanese ramen, to Korean BBQ, to locally-sourced burgers, to sushi – while classic Italiano institutions serving gelati and strong shots of espresso are evident throughout.
 It’s also still the neighbourhood to go watch Italy play, should the World Cup or Euros be on.